mariamkhmahran/bird-classifier-ui/Readme.md

 ### Flask Web Interface

 A user-friendly web interface built using Flask to facilitate interaction with the model.
-The root directory of the is in `./client`.
-The app is developed using python, css and html.
+The root directory of the flask app is in `./client`.
+The app is developed using Python, CSS and HTML.
 Bootstrap and JQuery are used for styling and JS operations.
 Both libraries are included in the project using CDN links.

 The app consists of three pages:

 1.  **Home page:**

 This page allows the user to upload any image in png, jpg or jpeg format.
-When the user click on upload button, the image is saved locally to the `./client/originals` folder.
-The image is also stored into the `images` table in the database with a unique ID.
-The page then redirects to `uploads/<ID>` where ID maps to the unique image ID in the images table inside the database.
+When the user clicks on the upload button, the image is saved locally to the `./client/originals` folder.
+The image is also stored in the `images` table in the database with a unique ID.
+The page then redirects to `uploads/<ID>`, where ID maps to the unique image ID in the images table inside the database.

 2. **Results page:**

 This page displays the inferencing results of an image.
-The original image is displayed as well as the inferenced image for comaprison.
+The original image is displayed, as well as the inferenced image for comparison.
 The name and unique ID of the image are also visible on the page.
 Additionally, each prediction is listed in a table where each row contains the name of the predicted class and the confidence score.

-The url of this page is formatted as `uploads/<ID>`.
+The URL of this page is formatted as `uploads/<ID>`.
 This ID maps to the unique ID of this image in the images table in the database.
 When the page is first loaded, the page first looks for a record with the same ID in the inferences table.

-- If such a record exists then this image was already inferenced and saved in the database.
+- If such a record exists, then this image was already inferenced and saved in the database.
 In this case, the previous results are displayed immediately.
 - Otherwise, the _inference_ function is called to send the image over to the server and get back the results.
 The new results are then stored in the database for future use.
 The resulting image with the bounding boxes is saved locally to the `./client/inferenced` folder.

 This page also contains a feedback section.
 This section allows the user to provide feedback on the quality of the results.
-This feedback helps in monitoring the performance of the model overtime to detect if a feature drift is happening or if the model requires retraining.
+This feedback helps in monitoring the performance of the model over time to detect if a feature drift is happening or if the model requires retraining.

 The section contains a form asking the user whether or not the model had captured all existing birds in an image.

 - If the user votes yes, then the user satisfaction rate for this image is considered 100%.

-- If the the user votes no, then the user is asked to enter the number of birds present in the picture (ground truth) and the number of birds that were _accurately_ detected (predicted value).
+- If the user votes no, then the user is asked to enter the number of birds present in the picture (ground truth) and the number of birds that were _accurately_ detected (predicted value).
 The user satisfaction rate is then calculated as predicted_value/ground_truth. (e.g. if the model predicts one of two birds correctly, then the user satisfaction rate is 50%).

 The results of this form are saved into the `monitoring` table in the database.